 Built in 1862 as Singapore’s town hall, the complex has since been used as an exhibition centre, a performance venue, and even as a hospital.
-Today, its most recognisable feature i.e. the clock tower is also a permanent symbol of the civil district.
+Today, its most recognisable feature i.e. the clock tower is also a permanent symbol of the civic district.
 Together with the statue of Sir Thomas Stamford Raffles before it, don’t you think this is the perfect setting for a boss battle?
 One in which the founder of modern Singapore comes to monstrous life while the hands of the clock spin frantically?
 I’m getting sacrilegious here.
 So I’d leave the rest to your fertile imagination.

 5. Suntec City, Fountain of Wealth

 Suntec City was constructed in the 90s as a multi-use complex, with the Fountain of Wealth being its showpiece.
 Conceptualised using the concepts of Feng Shui, the fountain was built to resemble a wealth-gathering crucible, while the towers around it symbolise the fingers of a cupping hand.